Healthdirect Free Australian health advice you can count on.

 Stool tests for infection

 Your doctor or pathology collector will give you sterile jars to collect your sample in.
-Hold a clean plastic container (lined with toilet paper) in the toilet to catch your faeces and then transfer some of it into the sterile jars.
-Make sure you don't contaminate the sample with urine or water.
-If you need to pass urine, do so before collecting your stool sample.
+Get a clean plastic container and line it with toilet paper.
+Put this in the toilet so it can catch your faeces.
+Take some of the faeces from the container and put it into the sterile jar.
+You can scoop the faeces into the jar.

 You will need to take the sample to the laboratory as soon as possible.
 You may need to store the sample in the fridge until you deliver it.
-Talk to your doctor or pathology collector about what to do.
+Talk to your doctor or pathology collector about what you need to do.

 How will I get results of my stool test?